MicrosoftDocs/msteams-docs/msteams-platform/promote_app_adoption.md

 * Suggest whether you have allowed app customization or not.
 * Governance controls available to admins.
 Briefly describe how admins can use policies in admin center to control access to app.
 * Information to troubleshoot any rollout issues.
 If admins may face app-specific issues, provide troubleshooting tips.
 * Your contact information for app support.
-If admins cannot troubleshoot app rollout or issues faced by end-users then how do they contact you.
-Your contact information and method to raise a support ticket must not be behind a login.
+If admins can't troubleshoot app rollout or issues faced by end-users, then how do they contact you.
+Your contact information and method to raise a support ticket mustn't be behind a login.
 * List of supported languages.

 ## Step 3: Educate users and drive awareness about your app